-Lowering Deductibles and Copays on a Group Captive Plan
+Lowering Deductibles and Copays on a Self-Insured Group Captive Plan

-A group captive plan from Roundstone provides you with the freedom to design a group medical captive plan with low cost sharing for your employees.
+A self-insured group captive plan from Roundstone provides you with the freedom to design a group medical captive plan with low cost sharing for your employees.
 With Roundstone’s self-funded insurance solution, you can write your Summary Plan Description (SPD) and decide on elements like copays and deductibles that suit your business needs, rather than having to fit into a pre-designed box of a traditional, fully insured plan.
 You can also implement cost containment solutions and leverage data for better insights and control, which can substantially increase the savings to a self-funded health insurance plan.

-A recent Roundstone case study shows the benefits of implementing a low cost-sharing plan for employers.
-With a group captive plan through Roundstone, Totem Solutions designed a zero-deductible benefits plan that saved the company $6,000.
+A recent Roundstone case study shows the benefits of implementing a low cost-sharing, self-insured plan for employers.
+With a self-funded group captive plan through Roundstone, Totem Solutions designed a zero-deductible benefits plan that saved the company $6,000.
 It also created a happy working environment, which led to the company’s inclusion on Inc. Magazine’s Best Workplaces 2021.

-With Roundstone, you design your company’s employee health benefits plan your way.
+With Roundstone’s self-insurance solution, you design your company’s employee health benefits plan your way.
 You can avoid high deductibles and copays that make it difficult for your members to obtain the care they need.
 Instead, build a plan that increases employee well-being and helps you consistently lower long-term health insurance costs.
 The beauty of a self-funded health insurance plan is you can custom-design it to suit the unique needs of your employees.